-The Gathering the Voices exhibition will be visiting the following locations over the coming weeks:
+The Gathering the Voices exhibition will be visiting various venues in the future.

 Staff and students are warmly invited to an event at GCU to mark National Holocaust Day 2019, hosted by the GCU branch of the UCU (University and Colleges Union).